Novros/reactiveworld-pages/_posts/2018-03-11-RxSmalltalk-part01.md

 ```

 ### TestObserver
-We need a class which will observe our Observable and saves emitted items to assert later.
-The observer must implement three basic methods: ```onNext: item```, ```onComplete``` and ```onError: error```.
+TestObserver is class, which will observe our Observable and saves emitted items, which cane asserted later.
+From definition of Observer in reactive programming, observer must implement three basic methods: ```onNext: item```, ```onComplete``` and ```onError: error```.

 #### Class definition
-We will be storing emitted items into collection and complete and error will be boolean flag.
-So, the definition of class will be:
+Emitted items We will be storing in collection and complete and error will be boolean flag.
+So, the definition of class is:

 ``` smalltalk
 Object subclass: #TestObserver